 The service that we provide to you means that Esendex is the Data Processor of the information that you share with us for the purpose of transmitting communications and you are the Data Controller.

-Esendex act solely on your instructions and process your data to send communications to your end users.
+Esendex acts solely on your instructions and processes your data to send communications to your end users.
 Esendex does not obtain, record or manage consent from data subjects on your behalf.
 It is your responsibility as the Data Controller to ensure that you have and can demonstrate where necessary, records of consent from data subjects needed for us to transmit communications using the information you provide.
 We do not directly interact with your end users as Esendex, all communications are sent on your instructions as if they come from you directly and we are “transparent” in the communications delivery process.

-Data protection measures taken by Esendex are based on the ISO27001 Information Security standard.
 This standard is applied to all areas of the business; both our office and production environments are certified on an annual basis by an accredited external auditor.

-A customer facing version of our Information Security Management System (ISMS) Manual detailing these measures is available to customers on request.
+A customer facing version of our Information Security Management System (ISMS) Manual detailing these measures is also available to customers on request.
 The manual provides statements on how we implement the ISO 27001 controls at Esendex.